Lim Ji-yeon: Ambassadorship

-On May 30, 2023, Lim was appointed as an honorary police officer for the Seodaemun District Police Agency in Seoul, where she would be publicizing major police policies, various security activities, and drug crime prevention for the next 2 years.
+On May 30, 2023, Lim was appointed as an honorary police officer for the Seodaemun District Police Agency in Seoul; she would be publicizing major police legislation, various security activities, and drug crime prevention for the next two years.

 Endorsements

-In August 2014, Lim was selected as the model for Amorepacific Hanyul cosmetics, citing her oriental elegance and modern beauty fit well with the brand pursuing Korean Beauty.
+In August 2014, Amorepacific's Hanyul cosmetics selected Lim as their model, explaining that, "her charm, in which Eastern elegance and modern beauty coexist, aligns well with our brand concept of pursuing Korean beauty".

-In February 2024, Lim was announced as the new brand ambassador for Loewe, a Spanish luxury fashion brand.
+In February 2024, she was announced as the new brand ambassador for Spanish luxury fashion brand Loewe.